-- This condition has interfered in your social life, job, and other areas of your life.
+- This condition has interfered with your social life, job, and other areas of your life.

 There are some triggers associated with riding a motorcycle after the accident:

-- You feel and smell air, gravel, oil, everything around you.
+- You feel and smell the air, gravel, oil, everything around you.

 - You feel close to other vehicles.